ClarenceBallensky/CS3560_Assignment3_StoryGenerator/REPORT.md

 Learned: JUnit tests shouldn't make real API calls, but should still test whether the correct inputs are being passed

+**Challenge 3: SceneBuilder Configuration Setback**
+Problem: SceneBuilder would not link with the IDE I was using, IntelliJ

+Solution: Specified the proper controller class in SceneBuilder settings

+Learned: How to properly configure SceneBuilder with IntelliJ

 ## Design Pattern Justifications
+**Strategy Pattern:** Needed different AI behaviors (child vs teen vs adult reading level)

+**Factory Pattern:** Modifying the prompt effectively

+**Observer Pattern:** Curating the output to precise user specifications

 ## AI Usage
 Used ChatGPT to explore alternatives to ComboBoxes in SceneBuilder